ic3-software/ic3-analytics-ops/etc/doc/en/Task.md

     // When null its kind will be used instead. name?: string;

+    // REST API request timeout.
+    // Overriding the one defined at test/actor level. timeout?: Duration;

     // Writes to the log the actual JSON returned by the server for each REST API request.
     // Overriding the one defined at actor level. dumpJson?: boolean;